codeclinic/wp-spamfree/trunk/readme.txt

 == Description ==

 = A Powerful Weapon Against Comment Spam =
 Comment spam has been a huge problem for bloggers since the inception of blogs, and it just doesn't seem to go away.
 The worst kind, and most prolific, is automated spam that comes from bots.
-Well, finally there is a solution, without CAPTCHA's, challenge questions, or other inconvenience to site visitors. **The WP-SpamFree plugin virtually eliminates automated comment spam from bots.**
+Well, finally there is an effective solution, without CAPTCHA's, challenge questions, or other inconvenience to site visitors. **WP-SpamFree virtually eliminates automated comment spam from bots, including trackback and pingback spam.**

 = Key Features =
 1. Virtually eliminates automated comment spam from bots.
 It ensures that your commenters are in fact, human.